Complete guide to the ChargePlace Scotland charging network

-A high majority of ChargePlace Scotland network chargers are free to use for EV owners, provided they have signed up to the ChargePlace Scotland app or paid a one-off fee of £10 for a ChargePlace Scotland RFID access card.
+Yes and no. A high majority of ChargePlace Scotland network chargers are free to use for EV owners, provided they have signed up to the ChargePlace Scotland app or paid a one-off fee of £10 for a ChargePlace Scotland RFID access card.
 ChargePlace Scotland recommends frequent users get one of these RFID cards because the remote location of some chargers might not have enough phone signal for its app to work.

-However, it's worth bearing in mind that each ChargePlace station is hosted by an individual owner, who’s responsible for operating the point.
-Many ChargePlace charging points are owned by businesses and placed at destinations such as shopping centres or hotels in order to attract customers with free charging.
-However, each ChargePlace host is entitled to charge customers who use their service, so it's worth checking for any signs indicating charging costs before you begin topping up your car’s batteries.
+It's also worth bearing in mind that each ChargePlace Scotland station is hosted by an individual owner, who’s responsible for operating the charger.
+Many ChargePlace Scotland charging points are owned by businesses and placed at destinations such as shopping centres or hotels in order to attract customers with free charging.

 Can I access ChargePlace Scotland if I live outside of Scotland?

 The ChargePlace Scotland network is open to any driver who lives in the UK and has a UK bank account.
 If you’re planning to visit Scotland and think you'll need to charge your electric vehicle at some point, download the ChargePlace Scotland app before you leave home so you can find chargers and pay for any charges.
 But as we mentioned, you can use contactless payment with some of the network's chargers, or start a charging session by using the ChargePlace Scotland Webpay website.

 Complete guide to BP Pulse (formerly BP Chargemaster) home chargers